 Katja and Katya are ultra-flex, when you start at age three or four, it's pretty simple to be flexible.
 They aren't elite gymnasts, but they can do handstands, standing flips, splits, back arch.
 Their gymnastics was primarily tumbling, not so much balance beam, vaults or uneven bars.
 Still, they are strong, with excellent proprioceptive awareness.
 Tossing their bodies in the air doesn't freak them out.

 The girls have seconds.
 Ellen grins, she's discovered a way to make her serious as death twins happy.
 They never smile, don't giggle or laugh.
 They have a sense of humor, but it's drier than Texas sand, even macabre.
-She knows firsthand they enjoy sex, but they aren't noisy about it.
-You aren't going to hear either one scream in ecstasy.
-They like vodka, they like her to walk around in not much or even nothing, and now she knows they appreciate simple delicious food.
+She knows firsthand they enjoy sex, but they aren't noisy about it, screeching is undignified They like vodka, they like her to show off her stuff, and now she knows they appreciate simple delicious food.
+And they don't lie to her, or feed her a line of shit.
+It may be what she likes best of all.

 Katja, "After dishes are clean up, we will have wine, you can watch something you like on TV.
 Then you will give us sex and we will fuck you."